 How could Buffy forget him?

 Their one-time rival.
-Riley is sleeping, his arm thrown around Sam, the wife that Angel never expected him to have.
+Riley is sleeping, his arm thrown around Sam, the wife Angel never expected him to have.
 What was Riley thinking?
 Moving on?
 Wasn't he going to love Buffy forever?

 Riley didn't even know that Buffy had moved on to the Immortal.